jfleduc/lili/README.md

 ### 5. Copy the application to your web server

-For a clean install, remove any existing files from the web root:
+Remove any existing files from the web root:

 ```
 sudo rm -rf /var/www/html/*.*